romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 It is **not** supported to use `create`, `update`, or `delete` kinds of sub-query on related tables:

+[//]: # 'TODO: can be supported using WITH shenanigans'

 ```ts
 await db.table.find(1).update({
   // TS error, this is not allowed: